How to cut down on caffeine

 By ReachOut Content Team

 Caffeine can give you energy and keep you focused, but it’s really easy to become over-dependent on it.
-Whether you’re a triple-shot latte lover or an energy drink aficionado, it’s important to know how caffeine works and how it can affect you.
-If you want to cut back on the caffeine, we’ve got your back.
+Whether you’re a triple-shot latte lover or an energy drink aficionado, it’s important to know how caffeine works and how it can affect you depending on your age.

 This can help if: